nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Find friends : `findfriend`

-Find friends in Amigos whose name contain any of the given keyword(s).
+Find friends in Amigos whose name, tags or logs' title matches any of the given keyword(s).

 **Format**: `findfriend KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g john will match John
+* The search is case-insensitive. e.g `john` will match `John`
 * The order of the keywords does not matter. e.g Doe John will match John Doe
-* Only the name is searched.
+* Name, tags, and logs' title will be searched.
-* Only full words will be matched e.g Joh will not match John
+* For name and logs' title, as long as the keyword matches a substring of the name or logs' title of a friend, the friend will be returned. e.g `findfriend Jim` will return `Jimmy Tan`, and friends with logs' title containing the substring `Jim` will also be returned.
-* Friends matching at least one keyword will be returned. e.g John will return John Doe, John Tan
+* For tags, only full words will be matched. e.g `findfriend neighbour` will return friends with the tag `Neighbour' attached to them.
-* Either a specified`INDEX`or `NAME` of an existing friend in Amigos must be provided.
+* Friends matching at least one keyword will be returned. e.g `findfriend John Emily` will return `John Doe`, `John Tan`, and `Emily Lim`.

 **Examples**:
-* `findfriend John`
+* `findfriend John neighbour`
 * `findfriend John Emily Russell`